frederic-perez/AmE-dictionary/data/dictionary.md

 __holdout__ :two::hammer: _A weeklong holdout._
 __holdover__
 __holdup__ _v_
+__hole in one__ The driving of a golf ball from the tee into the hole in a single stroke.
 __hole up__ _v_ :two::hammer: (holed up)
 __holistic__ _adj_ :eight::hammer: _My holistic system._
 __holler__ _v_ :two::hammer: